sucheta1794/Sucheta1794/README.md

 ### Hi there 👋
 - I am Sucheta Swetlana, currently working as a PhD research scholar at Indian Institute of Science (IISc), Bangalore, India.
-I mostly work on topics involving atomistic simulations, data science and machine learning tools to address real world challenges in materials research.

-- My research focusses on adressing real world problems using atomistics simulations and machine learning.
-I have worked on funded projects by DRDO labs, Hyderabad, India.
+- I mostly work on topics involving atomistic simulations, data science and machine learning tools to address real world challenges in materials research.
+I have worked on several funded projects in collaboration with DRDO defence labs, Hyderabad, India.

 #### :computer: I have expertise in various skills: